amuraddd/FDASCC/README.md

 -----------------
 ### Run the exmaples in example.R

 Follow the code in `fdascc_examples.ipynb` to run the examples in `examples.R`.
 The python wrapper utilizes the library `rpy2` which is a python interface for `R`.
 The documentation for this library can be found at this [link](https://rpy2.github.io/doc/latest/html/introduction.html).
+A sample notebook `rpy2_functionality.ipynb` is also provided which shows the basic functionality of the `rpy2` library.